 Crime is another social pathology that may increase.
 An inflow of construction workers and job seekers may also be accompanied by an increase in crime.
 Even if specific instances of crime are not because of the newcomers, they may still be ascribed to them by local communities.
-Informal acttlements.
-Once Indigenous People.
-Informal acttlements.
-Once Indigenous People.
+Informal settlements.
+Once An inflow of (see also gender policy) Principle 6 (required) - Core labour Rights Principle 7 - Indigenous People.
 Principle 13 - Public Health construction company on it and construction workers should wear identification cards.
 The construction site to be fenced and access should be controlled.
 Loitering of outsiders at either the construction side or at the construction village should not be allowed.
 Local security companies and Police should be requested to assist in this regard.
 Liaison structures are to be established with local security companies and police to monitor social changes during the construction phase.
 Liaison should also be established with existing crime control organisations.
 Control of access to construction camp.
 Cease construction activities before nightfall, if possible. • Public Informal settlements.
-Once Principle 5 - construction is concluded Gender and the camp is vacated, it Equality and Women's Once construction is completed and the construction camp vacated, the camp must be demolished to avoid settling of PublicLocal authoritiesContractor
+Once • Principle 5 - construction is concluded Gender and the camp is vacated, it Equality and Women's Once construction is completed and the construction camp vacated, the camp must be demolished to avoid settling of PublicLocal authoritiesContractor

 Identified risks/impacts Social principles Planned mitigation measure Institutions responsible for the implementation of the mitigation measures may be illegally occupied.
 Empowerment (see also gender policy) Principle 7 - Indigenous People.
 Principle 8 - Involuntary Resettlement informal residents.
 Alternatively, if the camp is to be made available for use by other contractors on other projects, it should be "mothballed" until the new occupants take up residence.
 NamWater benefit from the proposed Access and Equity (see also gender policy) Principle 3 - Marginalized and Vulnerable The developer to encourage, in consultation with key stakeholders, construction companies to use local services.
 As for maximising employment benefits.
 Also: Develop register of local SMMEs.
 SMME skills development as part of Corporate Social Investment (CSI) programme.
 Community education.
-PublicLocal authoritiesNamWater
+Public Local authorities NamWater

-Training and skills transfer.
-The project will provide the opportunity for the local community to participate in training and skills transfer activities. (+) Climate Change Promote skills development programmes.
-Do a skills audit to attain various skineeded in the local community.
-Provide training (accredited an nonaccredited) not only for construction related skills.
-E.g. basic business skill health and safety, computer, hygien agriculture, tourism, HR etc. nd on ls, NamWater Contractor Public Local authourities --- ------------------- --- ----------------- -- --
+Training and skills transfer The project will provide the opportunity for the loca community to participate ir training and skills transfer activities. (+) Climate Change programmes.Do a skills audit to attain various skillsF NamWater Contractor Public Local authourities --- ------------------- -- --